missyrestless/Bots/README.md

       if [ "${UUID}" ]; then
         SL_NAME="${UUID}"
       else
-        echo "The ${ACTION} action requires an SL Nem or UUID specified with -N name or -u uuid" show_usage=1
+        echo "The ${ACTION} action requires an SL Name or UUID specified with -N name or -u uuid" show_usage=1
       fi
     }